-Your supporters are the foundation upon which your organization operates and exists.
-Managing them, stewarding them, and accounting for their gifts within the fund accounting framework requires time and organization.
-The fact is it is also one of the most unique things about managing the finances of a church that can also be one of the biggest headaches if you aren’t prepared with a good system.
+When it comes to church giving, it is extremely important to accurately track tithes and offerings, not only for legal and moral reasons, but also to keep your members happy.
+The church isn’t a building.
+People are the church.
+Managing and stewarding them, and tracking their gifts within the fund accounting framework requires time and organization.
+But one of the most unique things about managing church finances can also be one of the biggest headaches if you aren’t prepared with a good system.

-How do you track contributions separate from other income?
+How do you track contributions separately from other income?

-What are you required to provide to donors?
+What are you required to provide to those who give?

-Donors who gave contributions of $250 or more must receive a written statement from the church to make a tax deduction.
-Typically, the church sends this annually by January 31st so donors have time to file their tax returns.
-That being said, there is value in sending a statement to even your smallest donor to help them know their gift is appreciated.
+People who gave gifts of $250 or more must receive a written statement from the church.
+Typically, the church sends this annually by January 31 so people have time to file their tax returns.
+But there is value in sending a statement to even your smallest giver to let them know their gift is appreciated.

-While annual is required, many organizations find that actually sending monthly or quarterly statements can boost giving, when they are partnered with dynamic content that really showcases the value of your mission.
+While annual statements are required, many churches find that sending monthly or quarterly statements can boost giving, particularly when they are partnered with dynamic content that really showcases the value of your mission.

-Resource: Have more questions about tracking donations?
+Have more questions about tracking contributions?
 Check out this article of other frequently asked donation receipt questions.

-Sure, it seems obvious, but even in a church it is important to thank those who help support the mission of your church.
-Tell the story of the impact you are making together, share your vision for what opportunities are coming, and build trust that you are stewarding your resources well.
-Want to learn more?
-Check out our Church Stewardship email course!
+It may seem obvious, but it is important to thank those who help support your church’s kingdom work.
+Tell the story of the impact you are making together, and share your vision for upcoming opportunities.
+This helps build trust that you are stewarding your resources well.

 Do you have what you need to accept giving online?
 Explore some tools in Aplos Software that can help your church manage your tithes, offerings, and donations online!